Anas-HK/dbms-project/README.md

 ## Data Persistence

-The MySQL data is persisted in a Docker volume named `db_data`.
+The MySQL data is persisted in a Docker volume named `ecommerce-db-data`.
 This ensures that your data remains intact even after stopping and restarting the containers.

 ## Development